projectcs13/sensor-cloud-website/README.md

 2. Migrate the database:

         bundle exec rake db:migrate

-3. If you are running the IoT-Framework API locally, then you should modify the API_URL variable declared in the config/config.yml file:
+3. Download and start the IoT-Framework API hosted here: https://github.com/projectcs13/sensor-cloud

+4. Modify the API_URL variable declared in the config/config.yml file to reflect the hostname/port of the API (by default the API uses port 8000):

         API_URL: "<Put your base URL here>:<put your port here>"

-4. Start the Rails server:
+5. Start the Rails server:

         rails s